DOAJ/doaj/static_content/apply/content/guide.md

 - ### Student-run journals
    - If a journal is run by a student body, there must be an advisory board for the journal where at least two members have a PhD or equivalent qualification.

-- ### Journals that have flipped to open access
+- ### Flipped journals
    - Where a journal was previously published as a subscription or hybrid journal and has now flipped to a fully open access model, this information must be clearly displayed:
       - The date of the change to fully open access
       - The availability of the archive material (open access, free, or paywalled)
       - Reuse rights of the archive material (all rights reserved or open license)
-   - For a journal to be included in DOAJ, the latest volume must be completely open access.
-DOAJ does not accept journals where the current material is a mixture of open and restricted licenses.
+   - For a journal to be included in DOAJ, all content published after it has flipped must be completely open access.

 - ### Mirror journals
    - A mirror journal is a fully open access version of an existing subscription journal, with the same editorial board, aims and scope, and peer review processes and policies.
-The journal may have a similar name as the subscription title, but it has a different ISSN.
-DOAJ will currently accept mirror journals if they meet the usual inclusion criteria.
+The journal may have a similar name as the subscription title, but it must have a different ISSN.
+DOAJ will currently accept mirror journals if they meet the usual basic criteria for inclusion.

 ## The application process